 When Maria and Raquel Howard inherited a two-unit brownstone in Harlem, they were completely overwhelmed at the prospect of the renovation process.

-The couple, who had been living in the ground floor one-bedroom apartment, hoped to move into the building's upper triplex, but an accessibility issue required the reconstruction of the main stairwell.
+The couple, who had been living in the ground-floor one-bedroom apartment of their brownstone, hoped to move into the building's upper triplex, but an accessibility issue required the reconstruction of the main stairwell.
 In addition to this major design and structural work, they also wanted to make lifestyle changes to update the living spaces on all of the triplex floors.

-"These clients came to us exasperated by previous efforts to get the ball rolling and overwhelmed by the idea of the process," says Anna Karp, co-founder of Bolster.
+"These homeowners came to us exasperated by previous efforts to get the ball rolling and overwhelmed by the idea of the process," says Anna Karp, COO and co-founder of Bolster.
 "But they have a great design sense and jumped head first into the project.
 These women have truly taken the process seriously and have done their homework every step of the way.
 By the end of the design process, they were master ninjas of renovation."

 Choosing where to spend and where to save

 Over a series of five meetings with the Bolster team, the couple reviewed and revised plans and materials.
 In prioritizing the staircase redesign, the Bolster team worked with the couple to set spending limits on other aspects of the renovation.

 "They were very practical about choices such as tiles, door hardware, plumbing, and appliances,” says Aaron.
 “Agustin and I worked together very closely to make sure his designs could be executed at the price points they needed to hit."

 "Functionality was the bedrock of the entire renovation," says Aaron.
-"We worked together to understand the couple’s day-to-day and how the design could best fit their lives.
+"We worked together to understand the couple’s day-to-day and how the design would best fit their lives.
 For instance, they wanted a kitchen that was cozy but not cavernous, in order to restrict the number of guests they felt obligated to invite to dinner.”

 Cost transparency in real time